-The statutes pertaining to the operation of the Department and the regulation and supervision of Texas state-chartered credit unions are considered comprehensive and current, and correctly delineate the Department's responsibilities and authorities.
-One impediment to the Texas state charter has been identified and detailed below.
-The Commission has the means by which to propose necessary statutory changes to the Legislature.
-Tex.
-Fin.
-Code §§15.103 and 15.405, require the Department to periodically study the credit union statutes of the state and report its legislative recommendations to the Legislature for consideration.
+The statutes pertaining to the operation of the Department and the regulation and supervision of Texas statechartered credit unions are considered comprehensive and current, and correctly delineate the Department's responsibilities and authorities.
+TEX.
+FIN.
+CODE §§15.103 and 15.405, require the Department to periodically study the credit union statutes of the state and report its legislative recommendations to the Legislature for consideration.
 Notwithstanding these requirements, the Department continually reviews State of Texas statutes pertaining to credit union operations.
-The Commissioner, with the approval of the Commission, reports the recommendations of the Department as necessary to the Legislature for its consideration (Tex.
-Fin.
-Code §15.405).
+The Commissioner, with the approval of the Commission, reports the recommendations of the Department as necessary to the Legislature for its consideration (TEX.
+FIN.
+CODE §15.405).